plotdb/uploadr/README.md

  - `root`: object or selector for the root element of viewer DOM.
  - `page`: a `ldPage` object ( or options for constructor ) for loading file lists.
-   - items in returned list from fetch should contain at least a member `url` for showing the url of the image.
+   - items in returned list from fetch should contain at least a member `url` for showing the URL of the image.

 You can prepare the root element with Pug mixin `uploadr-viewer` after including required `uploadr.pug`: